 Changes in air concentrations and depositions from year to year are driven by changes in both emissions and meteorology.
-Between 2013 and 2014, emissions of SO_x, NO_x and NH3 in the extended EMEP area decreased by 0.1 %, 2.0 % and 0.2 %, respectively.
+Between 2014 and 2015, emissions of SO_x, NO_x and NH3 in the extended EMEP area decreased by 0.1 %, 0.4 % and 0.2 %, respectively.
 Individual countries have reported much larger changes.
-2014 was a relatively dry year in large parts of central, south-western and south-eastern Europe, especially in warm season.
+In 2015 large parts of Europe were affected by a drought.
 In these areas, depositions slightly decreased.
-In Lithuania 2014 was less emissions, in this reason critical loads was slightly less than in 2013.
+The summer of 2015 was hot and dry in many European countries: a meteorological situation similar to that of summer 2003 occurred.
+In Lithuania 2015 was less emissions, in this reason critical loads was slightly less than in 2014.
 The calculated exceedances of critical loads and the ecosystem areas at risk in 2014 are presented in Figure 3 in the EMEP domain.
-In total, depositions of sulphur has decreased by ~0.4 %, whilst deposition of oxidized nitrogen and reduced nitrogen have decreased by 2 % and 0.4 %, respectively, which is very similar to the emission changes.
+In total, depositions of sulphur has decreased by $^{0.4}$ %, whilst deposition of oxidized nitrogen and reduced nitrogen have decreased by 2 % and 0.4 %, respectively, which is very similar to the emission changes.

-Between 2013 and 2014, emissions of SO_x, NO_x and NH3 in the extended EMEP area decreased with 0.1 %, 2.0 % and 0.2 %, respectively.
+Between 2014 and 2015, emissions of SO_x , NO_x and NH_3 in the extended EMEP area decreased with 0.2 %, 1.5 % and 0.1 %, respectively.
 Due to decrease of emissions alone (excluding the meteorological variability), there were little change in sulphur deposition.
 Meteorological conditions have a significant effect on air concentrations and depositions of pollutants, controlling their transport, diffusion and dry and wet removal.